aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/working-with-files-in-the-storage/file-rest-api/_index.md

 | storageName | Storage name or default storage if not specified. | Query     | -        |
 | versionId   | File version ID or the last version by default.   | Query     | -        |

-Using the RESTful API, an object storage protocol stores a file and its associated metadata as a single object and assigns it an ID number.
+Using the RESTful API, an object storage protocol stores a file with its associated metadata as a single object and assigns it an ID number.

 **cURL example**

 If you want to download data to your computer, you can save them into a local file using the `--output` flag.

-Use the **cURL GET request**; write the URL; specify the `--output` options; put your JWT token value into Authorization HTTP header as it’s shown in the example below.
+Use the **cURL GET request**, write the URL, specify the `--output` options; put your JWT token value into the Authorization HTTP header as  shown in the example below.

 ```bash
 curl -X GET \